wheelroom/wheelroom/packages/boilerplate/docs/next-steps/add-new-component.md

 When you're adding a section you need to add it to the section list: [sections.tsx](../../src/sections/sections.tsx).

+## Update schema

+This is a complex topic that - for now - is covered only briefly.

+The boilerplate uses [gatsby-plugin-snapshot](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-schema-snapshot) to make sure that empty fields in Contentful models are properly handled.

+When adding a new model, the schema snapshot needs to be updated.

+- The schema is here: [schema](./../../schema.gql).
+- The plugin is configured here: [gatsby-config.js](../../gatsby-config.js)

 ## Restart Gatsby

 Kill the development server with `^C` and start it again: